TriniTxn/Distopy-Market/README.md

 3. **Category - Product**: Indirect Relationship
    - Products have a category field (stored as String)
    - Categories are managed separately

+4. **UserDtls - ProductOrder**: One-to-Many
+   - A user can have multiple orders
+   - Each order belongs to one user

+5. **Product - ProductOrder**: One-to-Many
+   - A product can be in multiple orders
+   - Each order item references one product

+6. **OrderAddress - ProductOrder**: One-to-One
+   - Each order has one shipping address
+   - Each shipping address belongs to one order

 ### Key Features